Black Diamond Rock Blitz 15 Review

 Our Analysis and Test Results

-Black Diamond introduced their Blitz series of packs several years ago with two models aimed at alpine climbing.
-The Rock Blitz 15 shares some of the DNA from those packs: a simple design with a one-handed top-loading opening, but has some important differences that make it more ideal for multi-pitch rock climbing.
+Over the years, Black Diamond has made a number of packs that have defined the climbing daypack category.
+They introduced their Blitz series several years ago with two models aimed at alpine climbing.
+The Rock Blitz 15 shares some of the DNA from those original packs — a simple design, one-handed top-loading opening, and a top strap — but has some important differences that make it more ideal for multi-pitch rock climbing.

 Performance Comparison